x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 ## Frequently Asked Questions

 **Q: Can I use this with Zigbee2MQTT instead of ZHA?**
 A: No, this blueprint is specifically designed for ZHA.
 Zigbee2MQTT uses different event structures.
+I don't use Z2M, so just take my blueprint and ask Claude to generate something similar for you.

 **Q: Can one button control multiple lights?**
 A: Not directly.
 Create a light group entity first (Settings → Devices & Services → Helpers → Group → Light Group), then assign that group to the button.